viriditycapital/macro/README.md

 ## Infrastructure

 - To avoid a ton of HTTP requests, probably a good idea to have a server that scrapes data

+## TODO

+1. Recession Indicator: instead of doing a lot of work over and over again, we should preprocess it so that we just have a range of dates that are recessions.
+Then we can probably just filter from there